Execution of Louis XVI: Night of 20 January

-After voting for Louis' execution, the Convention sent a delegation to announce the verdict to the former king at the Temple Prison.
+After voting for Louis's execution, the Convention sent a delegation to announce the verdict to the former king at the Temple Prison.
 Louis made a number of requests, notably asking for an additional period of three days before his execution and a final visit from his family.
 The deputies accepted the latter but refused to postpone the execution.
 Louis was served his last dinner at around 7 p.m.
 After meeting with his confessor, the Irish priest Henry Essex Edgeworth, at around 8 p.m.
 Louis received the former royal family at his room.
 He was visited by Marie Antoinette, their children Marie-Thérèse and Louis-Charles, and his sister Élisabeth.
-At around 11 p.m., Louis' family left the Temple and the former king again met with his confessor.
+At around 11 p.m., Louis's family left the Temple and the former king again met with his confessor.
 He went to sleep at half past midnight.

 Final hours at the Temple Prison

 Louis was awakened by his valet Jean-Baptiste Cléry at around 5 a.m., and was greeted by a host of people including Jacques Roux, who was appointed to report on the day's events by the Paris Commune.
 After dressing with Cléry's aid, the former king was joined by Edgeworth at approximately 6 a.m.
 He heard his last Mass, served by Cléry, and received Viaticum.
 The Mass requisites were provided by special direction of the authorities.

 On Edgeworth's advice, Louis avoided a last farewell scene with his family.
 At 7 a.m. he confided his last wishes to the priest: his royal seal was to go to his son and his wedding ring to his wife.
 At around 8 a.m. the commander of the National Guard, Antoine Joseph Santerre, arrived at the Temple.
 Louis received a final blessing from Edgeworth, presented his last will to a municipal official and handed himself over to Santerre.